devspace-sh/devspace/docs/docs/configuration/config.yaml.md

     # Exclude node_modules from up and download
     excludePaths:
     - node_modules/
+    # Bandwidth limits for this sync path in Kbyte/s
+    bandwidthLimits:
+      # limit download speed to 100 Kbyte/s
+      download: 100
+      # limit upload speed to 1024 Kbyte/s
+      upload: 1024
 # A map of images that should be build during devspace up
 images:
   default: